maximtereshchenko/conveyor/README.md

     * The configuration value of the inherited plugin can be removed in the schematic by assigning empty string to the key
     * The configuration defined in the schematic is merged with the inherited configuration
+* Tasks
+    * Only tasks bound to the stage equal to or lower the target stage will be executed during the construction of the schematic
+    * Tasks are executed in stage ascending order (CLEAN, COMPILE, TEST, ARCHIVE, PUBLISH)
+    * Tasks bound to the same stage are executed in step ascending order (PREPARE, RUN, FINALIZE)
+    * Given schematic dependencies and products, task performs operations on the project and produces products to be used in subsequent tasks